Updated May 21st, 2018

 POLICE REPORT: Our Client had been arrested breaking down in a rural neighborhood in a small Rhode Island town.
 Eventually, the Police were called formed the opinion that our Client had been driving under the influence.
 He was arrested and taken to the local Police Station where he submitted to a chemical breath test resulting in readings of 0.113 and 0.113.
 Although our Client had a number of prior offenses in neighboring states, he was charged with a first offense DUI with breath test readings between 0.10 and 0.15.
 Our Client was facing a seven year license suspension if convicted of the first offense DUI charge from his home state licensing authority.
 Once the case proceeded to Court, we requested that the case be tried in by a jury and the case was transferred to the Providence Superior Court.
 Once in the Superior Court, plea negotiations continued for over a year.
 The case was passed for trial and the Defense filed nearly a dozen pre-trial motions including motions arguing an illegal arrest and motions to exclude the breath test evidence.
 After reviewing the Defense motions, further plea negotiations a few days prior to the start of trial resulted in a reduction of the DUI charge to that of reckless driving.
 We were able to avoid a criminal DUI conviction and thousands of dollars in fines and fees.

-After you have had an opportunity to review the information on our website, please give serious consideration to speaking directly with Rhode Island DUI Lawyer Matthew Marin.
+After you have had an opportunity to review the information on our website, please give serious consideration to speaking directly with DUI Attorney Matthew Marin.
 We will be able to answer your questions, calm your nerves, and provide you with a realistic, no nonsense evaluation of your case.
-As an experienced and locally based RI DUI attorney, we have handled cases like your in the past.
+As an experienced and locally based RI DUI lawyer, we have handled cases like your in the past.
 This means we know what to expect, we can evaluate your case properly, and we can achieve the best result possible for you.

 Rhode Island Drunk Driving Laws are complicated and require the expertise and attention of an experienced drunk driving defense attorney.
 Most first offense driving under the influence charges in Rhode Island are brought after one of two situations occurs: